idsc-frazzoli/CS1-Notebooks/README.md

 We support two ways of using (Jupyter) notebooks:

-1. <u>Downloading and runing the notebooks locally</u>.
+1. <u>Downloading and running the notebooks locally</u>.
 Download the files locally, and then run them either through the web browser or VS Code.
 (Note that integrations with other IDEs exist, but we will not support them officially).
 2. <u>Using Google Colab</u>.
 Click on the Colab notebook link on Moodle and create a ETH Google account if you have not done so.

 Note that the first option will usually result in a smoother experience, especially with interactive plots.